-Why choose a deluge fire suppression system for your building
+Why choose a deluge fire suppression system for your building?

 How is a Deluge Fire Suppression System Different?

-The most significant difference that a deluge system has from other sprinkler systems is dry piping.
-The pipe system is empty until the system is triggered, so all water is stored behind the valve, away from the pipe.
-When the system is tripped, the valve releases the water into the pipes and sprinklers then release this water to smother the flames.
-Deluge systems have some key differences from other types of fire safety systems, including:
+The most significant difference that a deluge system has from other sprinkler systems is what we call dry piping.
+With this, the pipe system is empty until the system triggers, so all water is stored behind the valve, away from the pipe.
+When the system trips, the valve releases the water into the pipes.
+The sprinklers then release this water to smother the flames.

-• Pressure
+- Pressure

-• Extinguishing substance
+- Extinguishing substance

-• Pipe contents
+- Pipe contents

-• Detection system
+- Detection system

-• Water release
+- Water release

 Pressure